-Page created 5.i.19 from page on old psyctc.org site first started back in 2003, updated 15.iii.20.
+Page created 5.i.19 from page on old psyctc.org site first started back in 2003, updated 12.ix.20 adding link to Chinese translations.
 Content of the pages is freely available under a Attribution-ShareAlike Creative Commons Licence. so you can quote as much or as little of it as you like but you must make whatever you do available on the same licence and give the attribution to me with a link back to here.
 The full BSQ, the approved shortened forms, and any translations of any of them are different as changing them in any way loses comparability of findings so they are made available here under the Attribution-NoDerivatives Creative Commons Licence.
 “NoDerivatives” here covers translation: if you want to do that, see the conditions for that.

 - Copyright and creating other forms

 - Gender and using the BSQ with men

 - Original PhD thesis about the development of the BSQ